wlonk/arcadia/rules/index.md

 If the two players tie, the fight is inconclusive: it is interrupted, fought to exhaustion, or otherwise comes to an impasse.

-> #### TODO: Duels vs. Challenges
+> #### Duels vs. Challenges
 > {: .no_toc}
 >
-> Issuing a _challenge_ is subtly distinct from fighting a duel, and can cost
+> Issuing a _challenge_ is subtly distinct from fighting a duel.
+A challenge
-> social capital or reputation, and can be countered with social capital.
+> need not always be accepted, particularly if the challenger is, socially,
+> beneath the challenged.
+A gentleman may laugh off the bruised honour of a
+> servant.
+>
+> Of course, you may [petition](#petition) someone to accept your challenge,
+> but that may sometimes simply be beyond the bounds of possibility.

 ### Courtship and Intimacy